-In New York, Roberts also joined the family business, landing a guest appearance on the television series Crime Story.
+In New York, Roberts also joined the family business, landing a guest appearance on the television series Crime Story (1986-88).
 She really caught the public's eye, however, as the wild but vulnerable Daisy in Mystic Pizza (1988).
-The next year, she cemented her status as a rising star in Steel Magnolias (1989), appearing alongside such acting legends as Shirley MacLaine and Sally Field.
-Roberts earned an Academy Award nomination for Best Supporting Actress for her work on the film.
+The following year, Roberts cemented her status as a rising star in Steel Magnolias (1989), appearing alongside such acting legends as Shirley MacLaine and Sally Field, and earning an Academy Award nomination for Best Supporting Actress.
 She was also in the spotlight for her relationships with actors Liam Neeson and Dylan McDermott.

-After that, Roberts' career really took off.
-She played a hooker who falls in love with a client (played by Richard Gere) in the box-office hit Pretty Woman (1990).
+After that, Roberts's career really took off.
+She played a hooker who falls in love with a client (Richard Gere) in the box-office hit Pretty Woman (1990).
 For her convincing performance, Roberts received an Academy Award nomination for Best Actress.
-She followed up the role with a few career missteps i.
-Dying Young (1991) received mixed reviews, as did Hook (1991), which revisited the story of Peter Pan.
+She followed up that role with a few career missteps: Dying Young (1991) received mixed reviews, as did Hook (1991), which revisited the story of Peter Pan.
 Both films also proved to be disappointments at the box office.
-Around this time, Roberts called off her wedding to actor Kiefer Sutherland, her co-star in 1990's Flatliners, just days before the ceremony was set to occur.
+Around this same time, Roberts called off her wedding to actor Kiefer Sutherland, her co-star in 1990's Flatliners, just days before the ceremony was scheduled to take place.

 Mary Reilly (1996) starred Roberts in a decidedly unglamorous role, playing a maid who works for Dr. Jekyll.
 Audiences were less than enthusiastic about the film.
 Returning to her image as America's sweetheart, Roberts dominated the box office with such romantic comedies as My Best Friend's Wedding (1997) with Dermot Mulroney and Notting Hill (1999) with Hugh Grant.

-Her star appeal even helped draw audiences to the critically panned Runaway Bride, in which Roberts again joined up with Pretty Woman co-star Richard Gere.
+Her star appeal even helped draw audiences to the critically panned Runaway Bride, in which Roberts again joined up with her Pretty Woman co-star, Richard Gere.

 The following year, Roberts starred in the independent film The Mexican with Brad Pitt and James Gandolfini.
-During the making of the movie, she met cameraman Danny Moder.
+While making the movie, she met cameraman Danny Moder.
 He was married at the time, and Roberts was dating actor Benjamin Bratt.
-The two became good friends, which later evolved into a relationship after they had split from their respective partners.
+The two became good friends and later embarked upon a romantic relationship, after they had split from their respective partners.

-After Erin Brockovich, Roberts took on some light-hearted roles, appearing with George Clooney in Ocean's Eleven (2001) and Ocean's Twelve (2004) along with Brad Pitt, Matt Damon, and Andy Garcia.
-She was the only woman in the cast in the first installment, which she said had "its ups and downs."
-Clooney is well known for his love of practical jokes on set, and Roberts did not escape unscathed.
-She found herself once trapped in her hotel room after her co-stars put shaving cream on her door and blocked it with two heavy potted plants.
+After Erin Brockovich, Roberts took on some light-hearted roles, appearing in Ocean's Eleven (2001) and Ocean's Twelve (2004) alongside George Clooney, Brad Pitt, Matt Damon and Andy Garcia.
+She was the only woman in the cast in the series' first installment, which she said had "its ups and downs."
+Clooney is well-known for his love of practical jokes on the set, and Roberts did not escape unscathed—she once found herself trapped in her hotel room after her co-stars put shaving cream on her door and blocked it with two heavy potted plants.

 Putting her family first, Roberts became more selective about her work.
-She took on an emotionally challenging part in Closer (2004) with Clive Owen, Natalie Portman, and Jude Law.
+She took on an emotionally challenging part in Closer (2004) with Clive Owen, Natalie Portman and Jude Law.
 Directed by Mike Nichols, the film explored the complexities surrounding two relationships marked by deceit and infidelity.
-Roberts then made her Broadway debut in Three Days of Rain in 2006 with Bradley Cooper and Paul Rudd.
-While it received mixed reviews, the drama became a huge success financially, earning more than $12 million for a 12-week run.
+Roberts then made her Broadway debut in 2006, performing in Three Days of Rain alongside Bradley Cooper and Paul Rudd.
+While the drama received mixed reviews, it was a huge financial success, earning more than $12 million for a 12-week run.

-Roberts then starred in the film, Charlie Wilson's War (2007), with Tom Hanks and Philip Seymour Hoffman.
-Roberts received a Globe Globe nomination in the Best Supporting Actress category for her portrayal of an anticommunist Texas socialite.
-Her character encourages Congressman Charlie Wilson to support freedom fighters in Afghanistan in their conflict against the Soviet troops in their country.
+Roberts then starred in the film Charlie Wilson's War (2007) with Tom Hanks and Philip Seymour Hoffman, receiving a Globe Globe nomination (Best Supporting Actress) for her portrayal of an anticommunist Texas socialite who encourages Congressman Charlie Wilson to support freedom fighters in Afghanistan in their conflict against the Soviet troops in their country.

-Returning to American cinemas in 2009 with Duplicity, Roberts reunited with Closer co-star Clive Owen.
-She explained her two-year absence from the American movie scene to People magazine, saying "I don't have the bug to work.
+Returning to American cinemas in 2009 with Duplicity, Roberts reunited with her Closer co-star, Clive Owen.
+She explained her two-year absence from the American movie scene to People magazine, saying, "I don't have the bug to work.
 I have the bug to make good movies, and those don't come along very often."
-While the film was not a huge hit, critics heralded her return.
+While the film was not a huge hit, critics heralded Roberts's return.
 "It is an undeniable thrill to see her again," wrote Lisa Schwarzbaum in Entertainment Weekly.

 In addition to acting, Roberts has worked behind the scenes.
-She served as an executive producer for the 2003 short-lived television series Queens Supreme and for television adaptations of the American Girl stories.
-The most recent television movie was 2008's Kit Kittredge: An American Girl starring Abigail Breslin as the title character.
+She served as an executive producer on the short-lived TV series Queens Supreme (2003) and on TV adaptations of the American Girl stories, including 2008's Kit Kittredge: An American Girl, starring Abigail Breslin as the title character.

-With a number of other projects in development, Roberts will continue to juggle her life as a self-described "domestic goddess" with her career as one of the world's most popular actresses.
+As one of the world's most popular actresses, Roberts will undoubtedly continue to juggle her life as a self-described "domestic goddess" in the coming years.
 "Acting fulfills me in a creative way ... and it gives me something to talk about at dinner," she told Allure magazine.